dotnet/csharplang/proposals/csharp-7.2/span-safety.md

     }
 ```

 NOTE: it is not the goal to make it so that any use of ref-like types on old compilers fails 100%.
 That is hard to achieve and is not strictly necessary.
-For example there would always be away to get around the `Obsolete` using dynamic code or, for example, creating an array of ref-like types through reflection.
+For example there would always be a way to get around the `Obsolete` using dynamic code or, for example, creating an array of ref-like types through reflection.

 In particular, if user wants to actually put an `Obsolete` or `Deprecated` attribute on a ref-like type, we will have no choice other than not emitting the predefined one since `Obsolete` attribute cannot be applied more than once..